Some SQL statements relating to certain MySQL features produce

+Temporary tables.
 Temporary tables are not supported.
 Trying either to create a temporary table that uses the

 NDBstorage engine or to alter an existing temporary table to use

 NDBfails with the error Table storage engine 'ndbcluster' does not support the create option 'TEMPORARY'.

 Indexes and keys in NDB tables.
 Keys and indexes on MySQL Cluster tables are subject to the following limitations:

 Column width.
 Attempting to create an index on an